 For new installations, consider using Oatey No. 5 Paste Flux during your next project, as it provides excellent cleaning action and helps achieve consistent results across multiple joints.

-Common Soldering Mistakes and Troubleshooting
+Common Soldering Mistakes and How to Fix Them

 Insufficient Heat

-* Solder balls up instead of flowing
+* Solder balls up on the surface instead of flowing in

-* Incomplete joint coverage
+* Incomplete coverage around the joint

-* Dull, grainy solder appearance
+* Dull, grainy solder appearance once cooled

 Overheating Problems

-* Flux burns away before solder application
+* Flux burns off before solder can be applied

-* Solder runs out of the joint
+* Solder runs out of the joint rather than filling it

 Contaminated Surfaces

-* Solder won’t stick to copper
+* Solder won’t wet the copper surface

-* Uneven solder flow patterns
+* Uneven or patchy solder flow

-* Weak joint strength
+* Weak joint strength that may hold initially but fail over time

 Movement During Cooling

-* Hairline fractures in solder
+* Hairline fractures in the solder

-* Immediate or delayed leaks
+* Immediate or delayed leaks under pressure

 Safety Considerations and Best Practices